lambduli/minilog/WRITEUP.md

 ----

 We are not done yet, however!
 One of the key features of logic langauges is the backtracking.
-That means we need to go back a little and see if we can satisfy the same goal in a different way.
+This means we need to go back a little and see if we can satisfy the same goal in a different way.
 We need to do this for all potential paths through the *proof space*.

 We go back to the step `2` and take an alternative path this time around.